waasiedu/Traffic-Fairness-and-Scheduling-Optimization-Under-Network-Contention/README.md

-# ByteBalancer: Weighted Round Robin (WRR) Scheduler in srsRAN 5G

-I built this project because *equal-share scheduling is polite, but not always useful* in real 5G systems.
+I built this project because *equal-share scheduling is polite, but not always useful* in real networked systems.

-In a realistic deployment scenarios, not all UEs are equal:
+In a realistic deployment scenarios, not all devices are equal:
 - some generate low-rate background traffic,
 - others are latency-sensitive,
 - and some demand sustained high throughput.